-Our lab studies safer treatment strategies for managing rheumatic diseases in children.
+Our lab studies markers and mechanisms of inflammation for improved therapeutic management of rheumatic diseases in children.

 Examples of rheumatic diseases are juvenile idiopathic arthritis, lupus, vasculitis and auto-inflammatory conditions.